adamedx/autographps-sdk/ROADMAP.md

 * Add formatting for get-graphapplicationserviceprincipal
 * Fix get-graphmethod -uri to not need graphname
 * fix formatting of get-graphmethod to swap columns
-* Change get-graphconnectioninfo to get-graphcurrentconnection and wrap get-graphconnection
 * Adaptive progress meter?
 * View for graph application
 * Should add Add-GraphApplicationCertificate